fruitstudios/linkit/README.md

 Field settings allow you to:

 * Configure what elements each field can link too.
-* Set which entry/asset sources are avaiable to each field.
+* Set which entry/asset sources are available to each field.
 * Allow fields to set custom link text.
 * Allow fields to set links to open in new window.